dav-rs/Data_Science/README.md

 This repo contains different projects related to the main areas of Data_Science using Python or R. The projects' focus is interpretation, predictive analysis or both.
 The following description gives general information about each project.
 ## Python
 1. news_scrapper: Scrapping news from one of Australia's news websites.
 This project has an educational scope, and none of the data scrapped was used for any commercial purposes.
-2. topic_modelling: Using the scrapped data as input, we use LDA (Latent Dirichlet Allocation) to group it into topics and analyse the results
+2. topic_modelling: Using the scrapped data as input, we use LDA (Latent Dirichlet Allocation) to group it into topics and analyze the results
 3. EDA_melb_housing: Using a dataset containing information about Victoria Housing we focus on the Melbourne housing market and perform some EDA to gain some general insights about this dataset

 ## R